 Whether you are a long-time aquarium keeper or just starting out, adding pet crabs to your tank environment can be a fun alternative to consider rather than just including more fish.
 Pet crabs come in a wide variety of colors and sizes.
 They can be quite entertaining to watch as they climb, scavenge, and burrow.

-Perhaps you are concerned that caring for pet crabs is too complicated but don’t worry!
-Many types of pet crabs are no harder to take care of than any other types of aquarium dwellers.
+Perhaps you are concerned that caring for pet crabs is too complicated, but don’t worry!
+Many types of pet crabs are no harder to take care of than other types of aquarium dwellers.
 Ready to consider adding a pet crab to your life?
-Here are 12 popular types of pet crabs for you to choose from!
+Here are 12 popular pet crab types for you to choose from!

 1. Rainbow Land Crab